Sodium valproate (also known as Epilim®)

 (lilac tablets)

-• Epilim may interact with some other medicines and herbal supplements, so check with your doctor or pharmacist before starting Epilim or before starting any new medicines.
-Do not take indigestion medication (antacids) within 2 hours of taking Epilim.
+• Other medicines: Epilim interacts with several medicines (including those you can buy over-the-counter, herbal supplements and rongoā Māori) so check with your doctor or pharmacist before starting Epilim, or before starting any new medicines.

 Like all medicines, Epilim can cause side effects; often side effects improve with time as your body gets used to the new medicine.